ben443/kali-gemini-multistrap-config/README.md

 Configs and scripts used to create a Kali Linux rootfs for Gemini PDA

 ## Status
-This project is current an unsupported "Technology Preview", i.e. it is a fully working prototype but not ready for series production as the efforts required for maintenance and support is not sustainable.
+This project is currently an unsupported "Technology Preview", i.e. it is a fully working prototype but not ready for series production as the efforts required for maintenance and support is not sustainable.

 ## Prerequisites
 ```